ioBroker/ioBroker.history/docs/en/README.md

 ## Access values from Javascript adapter
 The sorted values can be accessed from Javascript adapter.
-E.g. with following code you can read the list of events for last hour:

-Get 50 last stored events for all IDs
+* Get 50 last stored events for all IDs
 ```
 sendTo('history.0', 'getHistory', {
     id: '*',